hasansin/Angular_Country/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-##Material
-should insall the material module for a better user experience

-##Table
-deleting and updating buttons are working. please reload the page in order to see the results.